Snowflake: Growth

 Once a water droplet has frozen as an ice nucleus, it grows in a supersaturated environment—wherein liquid moisture coexists with ice beyond its equilibrium point at temperatures below freezing.
 The droplet then grows by deposition of water molecules in the air (vapor) onto the ice crystal surface where they are collected.
 Because water droplets are so much more numerous than the ice crystals due to their sheer abundance, the crystals are able to grow to hundreds of micrometers or millimeters in size at the expense of the water droplets.
 This process is known as the Wegener–Bergeron–Findeisen process.

 The corresponding depletion of water vapor causes the droplets to evaporate, meaning that the ice crystals grow at the droplets' expense.
 These large crystals are an efficient source of precipitation, since they fall through the atmosphere due to their mass, and may collide and stick together in clusters, or aggregates.
 These aggregates are usually the type of ice particle that falls to the ground.

-Guinness World Records lists the world's largest aggregated snowflakes as those of January 1887 at Fort Keogh, Montana, which were claimed to be 15 inches (38 cm) wide—well outside the normally documented range of aggregated flakes of three or four inches in width.
-Single crystals the size of a dime (17.91 mm in diameter) have been observed.
+Guinness World Records lists the world's largest aggregated snowflakes as those of January 1887 at Fort Keogh, Montana, which were claimed to be 15 in wide—well outside the normally documented range of aggregated flakes of 3 or 4 in in width.
+Single crystals the size of a dime (0.705 in in diameter) have been observed.
 Snowflakes encapsulated in rime form balls known as graupel.